How to Get the Lowest Possible Mortgage Rates with the Highest Possible Credit Score

 Conclusion- choosing your right lender to make sure you get the best chance of getting approved

-A good lender will take the time to get to know you and your needs, and then find the loan that will best suit your needs.
+A reputable lender will spend some time getting to know you and your requirements before locating the loan that will most fit your situation.